40+ Colorado Elopement & Micro-Wedding Spots

 Loving these Estes Park wedding locations?
 Check out my Estes Park Intimate Wedding Venue Guide for more!

-Berthoud Pass is a great elopement location between Winter Park and Idaho Springs and ideal for couples willing to hike at high elevation to get to their ceremony spot!
-Soon after the parking area at the pass, about 3/4 of a mile, the trails open up to 360 degree mountain views above tree line!
+Why couples love it: Berthoud Pass is a great elopement location between Winter Park and Idaho Springs and ideal for couples willing to hike at high elevation to get to their ceremony spot!
+Soon after the parking area at the pass, about 1 mile in, the trails open up to 360 degree mountain views above tree line!
 This spot is beautiful at both sunrise or sunset.

 Accessibility: Open year-round with possible temporary road closures due to winter conditions.

-Looking for a rugged mountain off-road trail that will lead you up to 360-degree mountain views?
-This mountain pass between Idaho Springs and Winter Park could be your perfect spot!
+Why couples love it: Jones Pass is a rugged mountain off-road trail that will lead you up to 360-degree mountain views.
+It’s located between Idaho Springs and Winter Park, not far from Denver!
 Jones Pass offers a remote and adventurous route with breathtaking views of the surrounding peaks.

 Accessibility: Typically passable from June through early October, conditions permitting.

-Located near Winter Park, this bumpy dirt road is best accessed with a high clearance vehicle.
-The road pops you up above tree line where you can hop on some incredibly beautiful hiking trails with alpine lakes!
+Why couples love it: Located near Winter Park, this bumpy dirt road is a fun off-road elopement location!
+The top of the road leads you up above tree line to some incredible views and hiking trails with stunning alpine lakes.
 And the stargazing?
 It’s pretty great up here!

 Accessibility: Road is typically open between mid-June and mid-November.